smartdevicelink/sdl_evolution/proposals/0259-DisabledSoftbuttons.md

         .
         .
             <param name="isDisabled" type="Boolean" mandatory="false">
-      <description>If true or missing, subscribed button must appear on screen (if applicable) and not usable.
-If false, softbutton must appear on screen (if applicable) and usable.
+      <description>If false or missing, subscribed button must appear on screen (if applicable) and usable.
+If true, softbutton must appear on screen (if applicable) and usable.
 Button press events will still be sent to the app regardless.
       </description>
     </function>